JWLee89/python-study/src/assertions/README.md

 This is because we are passing a tuple to the assert statement, namely a tuple with two objects `(1 == 2, 'should always fail')`.
 Non-empty tuples are truthy values in Python, which is why we can potentially write erroneous assert statements if we are not careful.

+## Key takeaways

+1. Assertions are useful for writing maintainable code, serving as internal documentation to the developer.

+2. Assertions should not use be used for data validation because ...

+3. Assertions can be disabled